Vaginal Odor

 When should I see a doctor about vaginal odor?

-If odor is strong, persistent, or accompanied by discharge or pain.
+If the odor is strong, persistent, or accompanied by other symptoms like itching or discharge.

 Can vaginal odor be treated with over-the-counter medications?